jluxinlan/tron-multi-sig/README.md

 ## Project Overview

 This project demonstrates how to integrate with the TRON multisignature service, including basic API usage and WebSocket real-time monitoring, in both Node.js and browser (React) environments.

+The TRON Multi-Signature Service is an application-layer multi-signature transaction service designed to manage permission verification, signature workflows, and execution control for multi-signature transactions without accessing private keys.

+Developers can submit a pending on-chain transaction through this service.
+Based on the pre-configured multi-signature permission rules of the account, the service collects and validates signatures from multiple participants and advances the multi-signature workflow asynchronously.
+Once the accumulated signature weight meets the threshold defined by the on-chain account, the system automatically broadcasts the transaction to the blockchain and completes its execution.

+The TRON Multi-Signature Service does not custody, generate, or use private keys.
+It is positioned as a keyless multi-signature transaction orchestration hub.

 ---
 > **This is a demo implementation, not a production-ready SDK.**